for-ai/rl/paper.md

 The codebase includes agents like Deep Q Network`@mnih:2013`, Noisy DQN`@plappert:2017`, Vanilla Policy Gradient`@sutton:2000`, Deep Deterministic Policy Gradient`@silver2014deterministic` and Proximal Policy Optimization`@schulman2017proximal`.
 The project also includes simple random sampling and proportional prioritized experience replay approaches, support for Discrete and Box environments, option to render environment replay and record the replay in a video.
 The project also gives the possibility to conduct model-free asynchronous training, setting hyperparameters for your algorithm of choice, modularized action and gradient update functions and option to show your training logs in a TensorBoard summary.

-In order to run an experiment, run.
+In order to run an experiment, run:

 `python train.py --sys ... --hparams ... --output_dir .... `